Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 The mandala can be divided into 4 types in terms of its geometric configuration of symbols, Maha Mandala, Samaya Mandala, Dharma Mandala, and Karma Mandala.

 "Maha Mandala" refers to the mandala that gathers all the deities and the shapes of the deities and portrays the entire graphics and every deity image.
-Its color is yellow, white, red, black, and cyan-blue, matching the five elements of Earth, Water, Fire, Wind, and Void.
+Its colors are yellow, white, red, black, and cyan-blue, matching the five elements of Earth, Water, Fire, Wind, and Void.

 "Dharma Mandala" is also called the seed mandala, which represents mantras written in Sanskrit and the principles of the Chinese Buddhist canon.
 When a practitioner sees the first Sanskrit letter that represents the names of the Buddhas and Bodhisattvas, they worship the seed mandala as worship the Buddhas.